- MEET THE FELLOWS

 Michael L. Malone, MD

-Dr. Malone graduated with honors from Texas Tech University in Lubbock, TX.
-He went on to medical school at Texas Tech University and did his residency in Internal Medicine at Mt.
-Sinai Medical Center in Milwaukee, and a Geriatric Fellowship at the Geriatrics Institute of Aurora Sinai Medical Center.
+Dr. Malone graduated medical school with honors from Texas Tech University.
+He completed his residency in Internal Medicine at Mt.
+Sinai Medical Center (now Aurora Sinai Medical Center) in Milwaukee, followed by a Fellowship in Geriatric Medicine, also at Aurora Sinai Medical Center.

-Dr. Malone joined Elizabeth Capezuti, Paul Katz, M.D., and Mathy Mezey as editor of The Encyclopedia of Elder Care - The Comprehensive Resource on Geriatric and Social Care, third edition, Springer Publishing Company.
-He has also joined with Elizabeth Capezuti and Robert Palmer, MD, as editor of the Acute Care for Elders - A Model for Interdisciplinary Care, Springer Publishing Company, and Geriatrics Models of Care - Bringing ‘Best Practice’ to an Aging America, Springer International Publishing AG.
-Dr. Malone also collaborated with Edmund Duthie, M.D. and Paul Katz, M.D. on Practice of Geriatrics, fourth edition, Elsevier Publishing Company.
+Dr. Malone joined Elizabeth Capezuti, Dr. Paul Katz, and Mathy Mezey as editor of The Encyclopedia of Elder Care - The Comprehensive Resource on Geriatric and Social Care, third edition.
+He joined Elizabeth Capezuti and Dr. Robert Palmer as editor of the Acute Care for Elders - A Model for Interdisciplinary Care, and Geriatrics Models of Care - Bringing 'Best Practice' to an Aging America.
+Dr. Malone collaborated with Dr. Edmund Duthie and Dr. Paul Katz, on Practice of Geriatrics, fourth edition.
+Most recently, Dr. Malone worked with Dr. Robert Kane, Dr. Joseph Ouslander, and Barbara Resnick to coauthor Essentials of Critical Geriatrics, eighth edition.

 Kanwardeep Singh, MD

-Kanwardeep Singh, MD is the Associate Director of Aurora's Geriatric Fellowship Program as well as a Clinical Adjunct Associate Professor of Medicine for the University of Wisconsin's School of Medicine and Public Health, where he completed his own Geriatric Fellowship.
-He is instrumental in organizing weekly lectures for the Fellowship Program and monthly Teaching Stations for the Internal Medicine Residency Program, as well as overseeing the Fellows' Clinic.
-He completed medical school in India at Punjabi University and was an Internal Medicine Resident there, and at Rush Westlake Community Hospital in Illinois.
-Dr. Singh also held staff physician and registrar positions in Detroit, Michigan; Madison, Wisconsin; and Chandigarh, India.
+Dr. Singh is the Associate Program Director of Aurora's Geriatric Medicine Fellowship Program as well as a Clinical Adjunct Professor of Medicine with the University of Wisconsin School of Medicine and Public Health.
+Dr. Singh is instrumental in organizing weekly lectures for the Fellowship Program.
+He also oversees the Geriatric Fellows' Continuity Clinic.
+Dr. Singh completed medical school at Punjabi University in India and was an Internal Medicine resident both there and at Rush Westlake Community Hospital in Illinois.
+Dr. Singh went on to complete his Geriatric Medicine Fellowship at the University of Wisconsin.

 Ellen Danto-Nocton, MD

-Ellen Danto-Nocton, MD graduated from the University of Rochester and Mt.
-Sinai School of Medicine in New York, and completed her residency at University Hospitals of Cleveland, OH.
-Dr. Danto-Nocton did a geriatric fellowship at University Hospitals of Cleveland, Division of Geriatric Medicine and Harvard Medical School, Division on Aging, Boston, MA.
-She is board certified in both Internal Medicine and Geriatrics.
-Dr. Danto-Nocton currently holds the appointment of Clinical Adjunct Associate Professor of Internal Medicine with the University of Wisconsin School of Medicine and Public Health.
-She serves as the Medical Director for the Center for Senior Health & Longevity, the Acute Care for the Elderly (ACE) Unit and Senior Services at Aurora Sinai Medical Center.
+Dr. Danto-Nocton graduated from Mt.
+Sinai School of Medicine in New York (now Icahn School of Medicine) and completed her Internal Medicine Residency at University Hospitals of Cleveland.
+Dr. Danto-Nocton went on to complete a fellowship in Geriatric Medicine at University Hospitals of Cleveland and the Harvard Division on Aging.
+Dr. Danto-Nocton is board certified in both Internal Medicine and Geriatrics.
+She holds an appointment of Clinical Adjunct Professor of Medicine with the University of Wisconsin School of Medicine and Public Health.
+Dr. Danto-Nocton currently serves as the Medical Director for the Center for Senior Health and Longevity, the Acute Care for the Elderly (ACE) Unit, and Senior Services at Aurora Sinai Medical Center.
+She is also the Medical Resource Director for 4 South at Aurora St. Luke's South Shore and Chief of the section of Geriatric Medicine at Aurora Sinai Medical Center.

 Ariba Khan, MD, MPH

-Ariba Khan, MD, MPH currently holds the title of Clinical Adjunct Assistant Professor of Medicine for the University of Wisconsin School of Medicine and Public Health, and is also a Senior Scientist for the Center for Urban Population Health and a Researcher at Aurora Senior Services.
-She is a past Associate Director of Aurora's Geriatrics Fellowship and past Medical Director of Aurora Sinai's Acute Care for Elders (ACE) Programs.
+Dr. Khan currently holds the title of Clinical Adjunct Associate Professor of Medicine with the University of Wisconsin School of Medicine and Public Health.
+Dr. Khan is a Senior Scientist for the Center for Urban Population Health and a Researcher at Aurora Senior Services.
+She is a past Associate Director of Aurora's Geriatric Medicine Fellowship Program and a past Medical Director of Aurora Sinai Medical Center's Acute Care for the Elderly (ACE) Unit.

 Soryal Soryal, MD

-Soryal Soryal, MD is a graduate from the University of Alexandria in Egypt.
-He did his residency in Internal Medicine at Western Reserve Care System in Youngstown, Ohio.
-After completing residency, Dr. Soryal went to Honolulu, Hawaii to pursue a fellowship in Geriatrics.
-His current appointment is Clinical Adjunct Assistant Professor of Medicine with the University of Wisconsin School of Medicine and Public Health.
-He provides memory assessment for seniors at the Center for Senior Health and Longevity, Geriatrics consultation at Aurora West Allis Medical Center, as well as actively taking part in the education of current medical students, residents, and fellows at Aurora Health Care.
+Dr. Soryal is a graduate from the University of Alexandria in Egypt.
+Dr. Soryal completed his residency in Internal Medicine at Western Reserve Care System in Youngstown, Ohio.
+After residency, Dr. Soryal went to Honolulu, Hawaii to pursue a fellowship in Geriatric Medicine.
+Dr. Soryal is a Clinical Adjunct Associate Professor of Medicine with the University of Wisconsin School of Medicine and Public Health.
+Dr. Soryal provides memory assessment for seniors at the Center for Senior Health and Longevity and geriatrics consultation at Aurora West Allis Medical Center.